gavinlyonsrepo/pic_12F675_projects/README.md

 Project List
 -----------------------------------------
-A set of projects and example code for the Pic 12F675 8-pin 8-bit Microcontroller, in C and Assembly.
+A set of projects and example code for the PIC 12F675 8-pin 8-bit Microcontroller, in C and Assembly.
 Each Project/example has a short Readme.md , eagle schematic image and source code file in the relevant sub-folder.
 All projects in C code unless stated that they are written in